What is FISMA compliance?

 When it comes to handling data, FISMA requires a “timely and reliable access to information” and defines loss of availability as the “disruption of access or use of information”.

-To meet these FISMA objectives, agencies are required to implement comprehensive programs to provide data security with the aim of protecting operations and assets.
+To meet these FISMA standards, agencies are required to implement comprehensive programs to provide data security with the aim of protecting operations and assets.

 Who is subject to FISMA?